-Thirdly, note that the reduction in gap between Indonesia and the 25th percentile is to some extent caused by the decline in the performance of the 25th percentile.
-In 2003, the gap between the 25th and 75th percentile is quite small at 50 points.
-In 2015, the gap has almost doubled to 93 points.
-And the main cause appears to be reduction in the performance of the 25th percentile, rather than the increase in the 75th percentile.
-Thus, inequality in mathematics skills is rising globally, caused by a decline in the worst performers rather than an increase in the top performers.
-While beyond the scope of this paper, one cause of this could be the ever increasing access to education, where children-mostly from poor families-who previously could not attend schools are now in school.
-However, it also shows that education systems could not deliver quality education for all.
-Returning to Indonesia, then, it appears that the way Indonesia is narrowing the gap with the 75th percentile is noving further away from the 25th percentile is a positive outcome.
+Thirdly, the reduced gap between Indonesia and the 25th percentile is, to some extent, caused by a decline in the performance of the 25th percentile.
+In 2003, the gap between the 25th and 75th percentile is quite small at 50 points, while, in 2015, the gap has almost doubled to 93 points.
+The main cause appears to be a reduction in the performance of the 25th percentile, rather than an increase in the 75th percentile.
+Inequality in mathematics skills is rising globally, caused by a decline in the worst performers rather than an increase in the top performers.
+While beyond the scope of this paper, one cause of this could be ever increasing access to education, where children-mostly from poor families-who previously could not attend schools are now in school.
+It also shows, however, that education systems cannot deliver quality education for all.
+It appears that the way Indonesia is narrowing the gap with the 75th percentile in the context where the 75th percentile is moving further away from the 25th percentile is a positive outcome.

 Figure 3 shows the trend in PISA reading tests.
-Overall, the three observations from Figure 2 remain.
-Indonesia started off quite far behind in 2003, and has since closed the gap with both the 25th percentile and the 75th percentile.
-However, the decline in reading gap has been slower than in mathematics.
-Proportionally, the gap in math between Indonesia and the 75th percentile narrowed by 30 per cent between 2003 and 2015.
-The decline in reading over the same period was 26 per cent.
+Overall, the same three trends as with the mathematics results can be observed.
+Indonesia started off quite far behind in 2003 and has since closed the gap with both the 25th percentile and the 75th percentile, however, the decline in reading gap has been slower than in mathematics.
+Proportionally, the gap in mathematics between Indonesia and the 75th percentile narrowed by 30% between 2003 and 2015.
+The decline in reading over the same period was 26%.

 Figure 3.
-PISA Reading, 2003-2015
+PISA reading, 2003-2015

-Overall, the gap between Indonesia and the 75th percentile, what could be considered as globally competitive, has declined in both mathematics and reading.
+Overall, the gap between Indonesia and the 75th percentile-the level that could be considered globally competitive-has declined in both mathematics and reading.
 Next, we ask two further questions.
 First, given the long-term trends, how long would it take for Indonesia to catch up to the 75th percentile and be globally competitive, as President Widodo wishes?
-Second, if Indonesia wants to catch up faster or to take advantage of the demographic dividends in 2030, what mathematics and reading skills trend should Indonesian children have, compared to the ones we observe in Figures 2 and 3?
+Second, if Indonesia wants to catch up faster or take advantage of the demographic dividends in 2030, what mathematics and reading skills trends are required, compared to the ones we observe in Figures 2 and 3?

-To address these questions, we conduct simple data extrapolation using the PISA data, extending Beatty and Pritchett (2012).
+To address these questions, we conduct a simple data extrapolation using the PISA data, extending Beatty and Pritchett (2012).
 Table 1 shows the results.
-If we assume that the long-term decline in gap between Indonesia and the 75th percentile from 2003 to 2015 persists, then Indonesia would need 28 years to catch up to the 75th percentile in mathematics performance, and 35 years for reading performance (Column 5).
-Since these children would be 15-year-olds, then assuming that some would start working after completing senior secondary school and others after four-year university, Indonesia would be globally competitive around 2060.
-Therefore, while the mathematics and reading skills of Indonesian 15-year-olds have improved between cohorts, the improvement is too small for Indonesia to be globally competitive anytime soon.
+If we assume that the long-term narrowing of the gap between Indonesia and the 75th percentile from 2003 to 2015 persists, then Indonesia would need 28 years to catch up to the 75th percentile in mathematics performance, and 35 years for reading performance (Column 5).
+If we assume that some of these 15-year-olds start working after completing senior secondary school and others after four years at university, Indonesia would be globally competitive around 2060.
+While the mathematics and reading skills of Indonesian 15-year-olds have improved between cohorts, the improvement is too small for Indonesia to be globally competitive anytime soon.
 By 2060, the demographic dividends would have been long past.